alanr74/Barrier/README.md

 - **Number Plate Fetch**: Manual data refresh button
 - **Log Console**: Real-time operation logging with auto-scroll
 - **Status Indicators**: Visual feedback for barrier states
+- **System Tray**: Minimizes to system tray on close, with right-click menu for Show, Settings, and Exit
+- **Settings Window**: Read-only viewer of all configuration settings with red highlighting for unset/empty values

 ## Dependencies